mgimon/42repo/README.md

 ## About this repository

-This is a collection my first projects at 42 Network in Barcelona.
-Each project is aimed at mastering various essential tools and skills for imperative programming in C.
+This is a collection of imperative programming projects at 42 Network in Barcelona.
+Each project is aimed at mastering various essential tools and skills for programming in C. Check them out!

 Check them out!